Hero image desktop Hero image mobile

 How red meat is striving to be carbon neutral by 2030

-CN30 means the Australian red meat and livestock industry will make no net release of greenhouse gas (GHG) emissions into the atmosphere by 2030, as measured by the Australian Government’s National Greenhouse Gas Inventory (NGHGI).
-The industry aims to achieve this by reducing emissions from grazing management, lot feeding and processing, and increasing carbon storage in soils and vegetation.
+CN30 means the Australian red meat and livestock industry aim to make no net release of greenhouse gas (GHG) emissions into the atmosphere by 2030, as measured by the Australian Government’s National Greenhouse Gas Inventory (NGHGI).
+The industry is making positive progress towards net zero greenhouse gas emissions by increasing productivity, increasing carbon stored in landscapes, and reducing emissions directly through innovation.

 Is it possible for red meat to be carbon neutral by 2030?